o3de/o3de.org/content/docs/contributing/to-docs/style-guide/guidance.md

 ## Write for accessibility

 Documentation is written in U.S. English.
-Use simple and precise words, wherever possible.
+Use simple and precise words wherever possible.
 Write short and complete sentences.
 Break up information into smaller bodies of text.

 - **Precise words**: Whenever possible, use precise words that have one definition, or use words based on their primary definition.
 For example, use "once" only when referring to the number of times that an action is performed.
 Don't use "once" to mark a point in time, like in "Once the download completes."